-where we used $c^{*}_{p}$ to denote $\Exp\brack{\abs{Y - \inp{\opt}{X}}^{2(p-2)}}$ and $c_{p}$ to denote $C^{2}_{L^{2} \to (L^{2}, p)}$. \end{restatable} Just as in Theorems \ref{thm:peq2} and \ref{thm:pgeq2}, Theorem \ref{thm:pleq2} is asymptotically optimal up to a constant factor that depends only on $p$.
-Indeed, since $1 < p < 2$, $1/(p-1) > 1$, and the second term is $o(1/n)$.
-From the point of view of assumptions, we have two additional conditions compared to Theorem \ref{thm:pgeq2}.
-First, we require a stronger version of non-realizability by assuming $\inp{\opt}{X} \neq Y$ almost surely.
-This assumption is necessary to prove the twice differentiability of the risk at its minimizer using the standard result that allows the exchange of differentiation and expectation, see e.g.\ Theorem 2.27 in \cite{follandRealAnalysisModern2013a}.
-It is also known that for the case $p \in [1, 2)$, there are situations where the asymptotic bound (\ref{eq:asymptotic}) does not hold, as the limiting distribution of the coefficients $\hat{w}_{p}$ as $n \to \infty$ does not necessarily converge to a Gaussian, and depends heavily on the distribution of $\inp{\opt}{X} - Y$, see e.g.\ \citet{laiOverviewAsymptoticProperties2005} and \citet{knightLimitingDistributionsSb1998}.
+Finally, it is worth noting that for the cases $p \in [1, 2)$, there are situations where the asymptotic bound (\ref{eq:asymptotic}) does not hold, as the limiting distribution of the coefficients $\hat{w}_{p}$ as $n \to \infty$ does not necessarily converge to a Gaussian, and depends heavily on the distribution of $\inp{\opt}{X} - Y$, see e.g.\ \citet{laiOverviewAsymptoticProperties2005} and \citet{knightLimitingDistributionsSb1998}.
 Overall, we suspect that perhaps a slightly weaker version of our assumptions is necessary for a fast rate like (\ref{eq:asymptotic}) to hold.

-The second additional assumption we require is the existence of the $2(2-p)$ negative moment of $\abs{\inp{\opt}{X} - Y}$.
-In the majority of applications, one adds an intercept to the original covariates, so that this negative moment assumption is already implied by the standard assumption $\Exp\brack{\abs{Y - \inp{\opt}{X}}^{2(p-2)} (X^j)^{4}} < \infty$.
-In the rare case where an intercept is not included, any negative moment assumption on $\abs{\inp{\opt}{X} - Y}$ can be used instead, at the cost of a larger factor in the $o(1/n)$ term.
-Finally, similar to how the constant $c_{p}$ of Theorem \ref{thm:pgeq2} deteriorates as $p \to \infty$, the constant $c^{*}_{p}$ of Theorem \ref{thm:pleq2} gets worse as $p \to 1$.
-It is unclear to us however if it acquires dimension dependence.